Bramley, Hampshire: Geography

 Bramley is located 10 mi south of the large town of Reading, and 5 mi north of Basingstoke.
 The village is the site of Bramley (Hants) railway station, on the line between Reading and Basingstoke, and is served by Great Western Railway's local services.
 The station is 5 mi north of Basingstoke.

 Governance

 The civil parish of Bramley includes the village of Bramley and the neighbouring settlements of Bramley Green and Bramley Corner.
 The village is also part of the Bramley and Sherfield ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.
 All three councils are responsible for different aspects of local government.

-At Borough level, Bramley is represented by Councillors Nicholas Robinson and Venitia Rowland who, together, represent the Bramley and Sherfield Ward.
+At Borough level, Bramley is represented by Councillors Nicholas Robinson and Venetia Rowland who, together, represent the Bramley and Sherfield Ward.

 At County level, Bramley is represented by Keith Chapman, who represents the Calleva and Kingsclere Division.